Panoptikum-social/panod.io/pages/plan_en.md

 Municipalities and other institutions with reading services (City of Vienna, for example) publish their audio content typically only in web pages browseable by web browsers.
-This content can be available via speech navigation with Panod.io
+This content can be available via speech navigation with Panodio.

 ### 3.9 Are there any Noteworthy Social, Environmental or Public Spirited Aspects?